© Copyright Atlanta Coin Expositions, 2008-2018. All Rights Reserved.

 "It reminds us that we have a dual nature and it is up to each person to know and rule his own person.

 "To help get rid of nightmares, keep a piece of Malachite in your bedroom."

 This little malachite face would be a good one to help ward off the evil eye or to get rid of nightmares.

-Some people believe malachite has healing
+Some people believe malachite has healing properties:

 Vintage Silver Salt and Pepper Shakers